Management and Security powered by Landesk

 This product includes predefined alert rulesets that can be deployed to managed devices.
 Note that each managed device must have a management agent installed before you can deploy an alert ruleset to the device and before it can send alerts to the core server.

-When the monitoring agent is installed to a managed device, the LDMS default ruleset is installed to provide health status feedback to the health dashboard and console.
+When the monitoring agent is installed to a managed device, the LDMS default ruleset can also be installed to provide health status feedback to the health dashboard and console.
 This default ruleset includes alerts such as:

 - Disk added or removed